ThisProgrammerG/python_rainmeter_ini/README.md

-# Example ini file to run python.
+# Run a python file every second with RainMeter.
-Run a python file every second with RainMeter.
+A quick example .ini file for Rainmeter that runs a python script called main.py every second.